 When looking for compression garments for running, you will most likely come across a lot of compression socks, very rightly so.
 Running compression socks provide more protection than compression sleeves, especially around the ankles, not to mention they cover the foot and prevent it from swelling.

-Compression socks tend to stay in place more than sleeves too: if you ever wore knee braces, you know the pain of having to wriggle them to the right position every two minute.
-And although compression running socks can still roll down, at least they can’t roll down and up like ill fitting compression sleeves.
+Compression socks tend to stay in place more than sleeves, too: if you ever wore knee braces, you know the pain of having to wriggle them to the right position every two minutes.
+And although compression running socks can still roll down, at least they can’t roll down and up like ill-fitting compression sleeves.

 Why should you wear compression sleeves for running

 If compression socks have so many benefits, why would you choose compression sleeves instead?
-Compression sleeves are more customisable, in a sense that you will be able to tailor the ‘foot part’ and the ‘calf part’ of your running gear more effectively.
+Compression sleeves are more customisable in the sense that you will be able to tailor the ‘foot part’ and the ‘calf part’ of your running gear more effectively.